Clubs & Activities

 Interact Club

-Advisor: Mrs. Patricia Osborne
+Advisor: Mrs. Cooper

 LRMS Interact gives students an opportunity to help their community in various ways.
 Everyone is welcome to join regardless of grade level or time of year.
 Previous projects include: Bake Sales, Laker Bracelets, Monster Masquerade, Giving Tree, Pajama Day, Valentine’s Day Dance & Spring Baskets.